Skip to content

 What is not included in the build?

-Items outside the contract scope — owner-supplied appliances, certain furnishings, landscaping beyond the agreed scope, and post-handoff service work — are documented at signing so nothing surprises either side.
+Items outside the contract scope, such as owner-supplied appliances, certain furnishings, landscaping beyond the agreed scope, and post-handoff service work, are documented at signing so nothing surprises either side.

 Who pays for unexpected expenses not in the contract?